-63. Determination in relation to complaints of child abuse
+65. Determination in relation to complaints of child abuse

-In dealing with a complaint of child abuse, a Tribunal must determine whether the complaint is false, vexatious or misconceived.
+In dealing with a complaint of child abuse, a Tribunal must, after making any other determination or recommendation that it is empowered to make, determine whether the complaint is vexatious or misconceived or the conduct alleged in the complaint did not occur.